Becoming a minimalist

 Buy one, get rid of one For example, if I need to buy a new t-shirt, I need to donate an old one.
 Therefore, the number of items I own stays constant.

+These all helped me unclutter my life and become happier.
+But is it sustainable?
+How long can I live like this?
 I don't know the answer but so far it's working great for me, a 30 year-old without kids and a 9–5 job.
 I believe this lifestyle is possible in all stages of your life as long as you adopt the mentality and make modifications to suit your conditions.